jakub530/Flashcards-back/README.md

 ### Card

 Represents a flashcard of the set.
-Contains term and definition as well as the set that it belongs to.
+Contains terms and definitions as well as the set that it belongs to.

-There are no endpoints affecting single card directly, it is always changed together with other Cards in the Set.
+No endpoints are affecting a single card directly, it is always changed together with other Cards in the Set.

 #### Properties